 Politico seems pretty upset that Ted Cruz (R-Tx) is going full #Resist on Democrat nominees.

 Justice Kavanaugh may have been the most infamous instance of the dirty tactics Democrats employed to block Trump-era nominees, but he was by no means the only example.

 The Senate confirmation process has been unusually slow.
-According to Senate Majority Leader Mitch McConnell’s office, Trump has the fewest Cabinet secretaries confirmed at this point in his presidency than any other president at least since World War II.take our poll - story continues below
+According to Senate Majority Leader Mitch McConnell’s office, Trump has the fewest Cabinet secretaries confirmed at this point in his presidency than any other president at least since World War II.

 …”It would help if the Democrats weren’t working overtime to unnecessarily block our very qualified nominees so that we could put leadership in place at each of the agencies,” said White House principal deputy press secretary Sarah Huckabee Sanders in an email.

 …But that is only part of the story.
 Facing pressure from an activated base, Democrats have slow-walked Trump’s nominees.

 In remarks on the Senate floor, Democratic Minority Leader Charles Schumer of New York described Trump’s nominees as “a historically unqualified Cabinet”

 With Trump and the Republicans with a solid grasp of the White House, Senate, and the House of Representatives, the Democrats initiated a #Resist posture, blocking and opposing anything and everything Trump did at every turn.
 Rather than let a vote Democrats didn’t like that had already passed the House in 2018 go into law, Schumer forced a government shutdown until after Pelosi could regain the gavel the following January.
 The law would die on the vine.
 But that was then, this was now: